jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Privilege!
 Members of the Commons are protected by Privilege!"

 Unholy rabble.
-Ignore them.
-Keep walking.
+Ignore them for now.

 Outside, on London streets, the middling crowd watch from doorways and corners.
 Not cheering.
 Not bowing.
 Watching.